docker/docs/get-started/index.md

 ### Images and containers

 A container is launched by running an image.
-An **image** is an executable package that includes everything needed to run an appplication--the code, a runtime, libraries, environment variables, and configuration files.
+An **image** is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.

 A **container** is a runtime instance of an image--what the image becomes in